With men fighting in Ukraine, women and children flee alone

 Maria Lisicka took her two children and fled when shelling began in Lutsk, western Ukraine.
 “I will do everything for my children,” she said.
 “I didn’t want to take them away, I wanted them to be at home, but what can be done?
 I want their psyche to be normal.
 The most important thing is children.
 I don’t care about the rest.”

-At the bus station in the western Ukrainian city of Lviv on Tuesday, Pavlo Bilodid wiped away tears as he kissed his wife and 2-year-old daughter Maria goodbye, helping them board the bus to Poland.
+At the bus station in the western Ukrainian city of Lviv, Pavlo Bilodid wiped away tears as he kissed his wife and 2-year-old daughter Maria goodbye, helping them board the bus to Poland.

 “Sorry,” he said, taking a moment to compose himself.
 “It’s terrible, because it was so unexpected and nobody was prepared for this situation, and we believe that we will see them soon.
 I’m sure that we will see them soon.”